gersteinlab/siglasso/README.md

 iter_max: maximum iterations.
 We find even in very low mutation (~20) scenarios,
 			sigLASSO convergs in about ten iterations.
 sd_multiplier: cut-off for lambda tuning; how many sd should it be away from min MSE.
+elastic_net: should it use elastic_net instead of LASSO?
+makeplot: should it make a barplot of the results?
 ```